 - Mad UX will accommodate both existing computing professionals whose expanding job responsibilities require a deeper understanding of user experience design, and people new to the technology workforce seeking introductory skills in user experience design

-The Mad UX certificate draws on and combines expertise from three highly ranked UW-Madison partner units: The School of Library and Information Studies, the Department of Computer Sciences and the Digital Media Group of the School of Education.
+The Mad UX certificate draws on and combines expertise from three highly ranked UW-Madison partner units: The Information School, the Department of Computer Sciences and the Digital Media Group of the School of Education.

 Note to current UW-Madison students: Students may not be concurrently enrolled in the capstone certificate and other graduate degrees at UW-Madison.